-- 24. 12.
-The school requires each student, in order to receive a high school diploma, to have met the requirements established by its local board or governing authority body and by the State Board of Education. {MS Code Miss.
-Code Ann. § 37-16-7 and 11} (SB Policies 3801, 3802, and 3803) (7 Miss.
+- 12. The school requires each student, in order to receive a high school diploma, to have met the requirements established by its local governing body and by the State Board of Education. {Miss.
+Code Ann. § 37-16-7} (7 Miss.
 Admin.
 Code Pt.
 3, Ch.
-36, R. 36.1, R. 36.2, R. 36.3, R. 36.4) - 24.1 12.1 Each student receiving a standard high school diploma has earned the minimum number of Carnegie units as specified in Appendix A of the current edition of the Mississippi Public School Accountability Standards and State Board Policies 2902 and 2903.
-(SB Policy ICFA-1) (See Appendix A.) (SB Policies 2902 and 2903) (7 Miss.
+36, R. 36.1, R. 36.2, R. 36.3, R. 36.4) - Each student receiving a standard high school diploma has earned the minimum number of Carnegie units as specified in Appendix A of the current edition of the Mississippi Public School Accountability Standards.
+(See Appendix A.) (7 Miss.
 Admin.
 Code Pt.
 3, Ch.
-28, R. 28.2, R. 28.3) - 24.212.2 Each student who has completed the secondary curriculum for special education may be issued a special diploma or certificate of completion, which states, "This student has successfully completed an Individualized Education Program."
-(MS Code Miss.
-Code Ann. § 37-16-11(1)) - 24.312.3 Each student with disabilities receiving a Mississippi Occupational Diploma has successfully completed all minimum requirements established by the State Board of Education. {MS Code Miss.
-Code Ann. § 37-16-11(2)} (See Appendix D G.) - 24.4 12.4 The student who fails to meet the graduation requirements is not permitted to participate in the graduation exercises.
+28, R. 28.2, R. 28.3) - 12.2 Each student who has completed the secondary curriculum for special education may be issued a certificate of completion, which states, "This student has successfully completed an Individualized Education Program." {Miss.
+Code Ann. § 37-16-11(1)} - 12.3 Each student with disabilities receiving a Mississippi Occupational Diploma has successfully completed all minimum requirements established by the State Board of Education. {Miss.
+Code Ann. § 37-16-11(2)} (See Appendix G.) - 12.4 The student who fails to meet the graduation requirements is not permitted to participate in the graduation exercises.